Cheese, milk, yoghurt, chocolate, ice cream... all these delicious foods are generally associated with dairy.

-Dairy-free products are often vegan, so for groceries, drop into South Melbourne Market Organics or Moses & Co Market Wholefoods – both these stalls carry a wide range of vegan products, and their dairy-free range includes nut cheeses, mylks (milk from sources other than dairy, such as legumes, nuts, grains or seeds), raw chocolate, soy and coconut yoghurts and even cooking chocolate.
+Dairy-free products are often vegan, so for groceries, drop into South Melbourne Market Organics or Moses & Co Market Wholefoods.
+These stalls carry a wide range of vegan products, and their dairy-free range includes nut cheeses, mylks (milk from sources other than dairy, such as legumes, nuts, grains or seeds), raw chocolate, soy and coconut yoghurts and even cooking chocolate.

 Both stalls stock pesto that is free of the parmesan cheese found in many conventional versions, along with various dips and even vegan butter.

 You'll also find powdered or otherwise concentrated versions of the mylks for making large quantities or for use in cooking, such as jars of almond creme or hemp milk powder.

 There's dairy-free/vegan ravioli too, or ask at The Fresh Pasta Shop about their range of frozen dairy-free pastas such as the beetroot casarecce.

 Plant-based feta and mozzarella (Notzarella!) can be found at Emerald Deli, along with cashew parmesan to sprinkle over pasta and other dishes.